simoneldevig/react-native-static-server/README.md

 ## Reference
 - [extractBundledAssets()] &mdash; Extracts bundled assets into a regular folder (Android-specific).
+- [getActiveServer()] &mdash; Gets currently active, starting, or stopping server instance, if any.
 - [Server] &mdash; Represents a server instance.
   - [constructor()] &mdash; Creates a new [Server] instance.
   - [.addStateListener()] &mdash; Adds state listener to the server instance.